whilerain/whilerain.github.io/index.md

-## Welcome to Whilerain Studio
+## Welcome to Whiles App

-Whilerain Studio is a company based in Taiwan that aims to create innovative Apps.
+Whiles App is a company based in Taiwan that aims to create innovative Apps.

 ### ☀ Navier HUD